OpenAtria/uc_hosting/README.md

 Installation
 ------------

-1. Download the module and its dependencies into sites/all/modules on your hostmaster platform ("drush @hostmaster dl uc_hosting ubercart" should work)
+1. Download the module and its dependencies into sites/all/modules on your hostmaster platform (`drush @hostmaster dl uc_hosting ubercart` should work)
-2. Activate the clients feature for hostmaster (admin/hosting/features)
+2. Activate the clients feature for hostmaster (`admin/hosting/features`)
 3. Enable the module uc_hosting_products.
-This should enable all dependencies (drush @hostmaster en uc_hosting_products)
+This should enable all dependencies (`drush @hostmaster en uc_hosting_products`)

 Creating your first site product
 --------------------------------

 1. Create a product.
-Make sure it is not shippable. (node/add/product)
+Make sure it is not shippable. (`node/add/product`)
 2. Edit the product.
 Go to the features tab.
 3. Choose the "Create a site and adjust quotas accordingly" feature.
 It should use the sku of your product automatically.
-4. Now all you need is a drupal platform that any user can create platforms on and you are ready to go. (node/add/platform)
+4. Now all you need is a drupal platform that any user can create platforms on and you are ready to go. (`node/add/platform`)

 Creating more complex offerings using product kits
 --------------------------------------------------